abigailforeman1/GetAgent-Calenda-Widget/README.md

 # What went well:
 I haven't worked with Moment.js before so it was really fun learning about that and building something I have never built before from scratch!

-# What I would change with more time:
+# What I would add in the future / with more time:
 I would like to fully test the app and improve the mobile version